 - Kidney disease

 - Ketoacidosis: This condition normally affects diabetic people.
-When the insulin levels are low, the body starts to use fat stored in the body, which leads to the production of ketones.
+When insulin levels are low, the body starts to use fat stored in the body, which leads to the production of ketones.
 These ketones have an unpleasant odour, which can cause bad breath.

-Poor digestion, bowel disorders, and constipation are common causes of mouth odour.
+- Digestive Problems: Poor digestion, bowel disorders, and constipation are common causes of mouth odour.
 People who experience frequent acid refluxes are prone to this condition.
 Bad breath occurs when consumed foods make their way through the esophagus.
 Seek medical assistance if you suffer from any digestive issues.

-5) Bacteria on the Tongue
+3. Bacteria on the Tongue

 The many crevices and grooves at the back of the tongue create the right conditions for bacteria to form in the mouth.
 It’s common for the odour to emanate from the mouth when food particles get trapped in these crevices.